DataDog/dd-trace-go/README.md

 ## Install

-While we're in private beta, I'd recommend checking in this repository into your `vendor` folder.
+While we're in private beta, please check this repository into your `vendor` folder.
+If this doesn't work for you, let us know.